 Step 1: Graduate from High School or Complete a GED (Four Years)

-Education is a necessary step to become a gerontologist, and it starts with completing high school or earning a GED.
+Education is a necessary step to becoming a gerontologist, and it starts with completing high school or earning a GED.
 A diploma or GED demonstrates a minimum level of education and is required for most bachelor’s degree programs.
 Students aspiring to work in gerontology should focus on science, math, psychology, and English classes.

 Step 2: Obtain a Bachelor’s Degree (Four Years)